 Core Conspirators

-Nathan Sibthorpe // Director
+Nathan Sibthorpe // Artistic Director

-Nathan’s other credits as a performance-maker include: One Bottle Later (The Good Room & Brisbane Festival, 2020); I’ve Been Meaning to Ask You (The Good Room & Brisbane Festival, 2018-22); Bunker (Lisa Wilson Projects & Metro Arts 2018-22); and Some Dumb Play (Metro Arts, 2012).
-As an AV Designer, notable credits include: Horizon (Playlab, 2021); The Holidays (Queensland Theatre, 2020); To Kill a Cassowary (JUTE, 2020); Leotard (DeBASE & Metro Arts, 2020); Blue Bones (Playlab, 2017-22); Wireless (JWCoCA, 2017); Locked In (Shock Therapy Productions, 2015-21); and He Dreamed a Train (Brisbane Powerhouse, 2014).
+Nathan’s other credits as a performance-maker include: Bunker (Metro Arts & Lisa Wilson Projects, 2022); One Bottle Later (The Good Room & Brisbane Festival, 2020); I’ve Been Meaning to Ask You (The Good Room & Brisbane Festival, 2018-22); Tyrone & Lesley in a Spot (Queensland Cabaret Festival, 2015-19); and Some Dumb Play (Metro Arts, 2012).
+As a Video Designer, notable credits include: Horizon (Playlab, 2021); The Holidays (Queensland Theatre, 2020); To Kill a Cassowary (JUTE, 2020); Leotard (DeBASE & Metro Arts, 2020); Blue Bones (Playlab, 2017-22); Locked In (Shock Therapy Productions, 2015-21); and He Dreamed a Train (Brisbane Powerhouse, 2014).

 Christine Felmingham // LX & Tech Designer